 Food Recovery in our Cafeterias: An Innovative Sustainable Development Project

 Did you know that our facilitiy is involved in a food recovery program with La Tablée des chefs?
-That’s right, St. Mary’s Hospital Center (SMHC) and the Douglas Mental Health University Institute (DMHUI) have put a stop to food waste!
+That’s right, St. Mary’s Hospital Centre (SMHC) and the Douglas Mental Health University Institute (DMHUI) have put a stop to food waste!
 What a great initiative by the Logistics Directorate’s Sustainable Development, Transportation and Waste Management Department.

 Any food surpluses from the cafeterias at these two sites – mostly prepared meals and soups – are redistributed.
 The organizations benefiting from the surpluses, namely MultiCaf, the Salvation Army’s Booth Centre, and the Old Brewery Mission, have forged a relationship with our two participating facilities that joined in December of 2019 for SMHC and in March 2020 for the DMHUI.
 This food recovery program accounts for more than 20,660 portions donated to these community organizations!
 And we all know that because of COVID-19, organizations that are working with society’s most disadvantaged and the homeless are facing an ever-growing need.